Joshua 24 – The Covenant Renewed

 · Joshua 24:5-7a shows that on the other side of the Red Sea were the gods of ancient Egypt – gods of upbringing.

-· Joshua 24:7b-13 and 24:15 shows that as they crossed the Jordan there were the gods of the Amorites – gods of your culture
+· Joshua 24:7b-13 and 24:15 shows that as they crossed the Jordan there were the gods of the Amorites – gods of the culture

 i.
 Joshua applied the principle.
 The Lord God of Israel is greater than all these idols; therefore, serve the LORD!